-Ex-Memphis Police officer pleads guilty to charges in the death of Tyre Nichols
+Ex-Memphis police officer pleads guilty to charges in the death of Tyre Nichols

 Finally, Mills submitted an MPD report that provided a false account of the force used on Nichols, including a claim that Mills saw Nichols “aggressively resisting” officers.
 Instead of admitting that he had seen an officer repeatedly punch Nichols in the head while Nichols was restrained by two other officers, Mills reported only that “Nichols was eventually put into custody.”

-Attorney Antonio Romanucci, representing Tyre Nichols’ family along with Ben Crump, said Thursday’s plea was a major moment in policing in America.

-“Today you are seeing the tide turn.
-This is a monumental shift in policing,” he said.

-Mills, 33, was one of five Memphis Police officers who were criminally charged in the January beating death of Nichols during a traffic stop.
-The others ex-officers are Emmitt Martin III, 31; Tadarrius Bean, 24; Demetrius Haley, 30; and Justin Smith, 28.
+Mills, 33, was one of five Memphis officers who were criminally charged in the January beating death of Nichols during a traffic stop.
+The other ex-officers are Emmitt Martin III, 31; Tadarrius Bean, 24; Demetrius Haley, 30; and Justin Smith, 28.

 The remaining defendants still face a federal trial scheduled for May 6, 2024.

-Crump said he believes the testimony from the remaining office will be “jaw-dropping.”
+Ben Crump, the attorney representing Tyre Nichols’ family along with Anthony Romanucci, said he believes the testimony from the remaining officers will be “jaw-dropping.”

-This is a developing story.
-WREG will update as more information becomes available.
+Romanucci added that Thursday’s plea represented a major moment in police accountability.

+“Today you are seeing the tide turn,” he said.
+“This is a monumental shift in policing.”